inasafe/inasafe-doc/docs/source/training/qgis/Chapter-03-Basic_QGIS.rst

 Can you guess what it is?
 All three layers above Bing Aerial layers should be shown on the map.

-7. To fix this, go to :menuselection:`View --> Panels` and check the box next to :guilabel:`Layer order`.
+7. To fix this, go to :menuselection:`View --> Panels` and check the box next to :guilabel:`Layer Order Panel`.

 .. image:: /static/training/qgis/3_046.*
    :align: center